Antimatter543/old-site/_posts/maths/2021-08-18-reflecting-rays.md

 layout: post
 title: Reflecting Rays, Circular Mirrors and Points
 date: 2021-08-12
-reviewed: 2021-06-10
+reviewed: 2021-08-25
 published: true
 tags: non-professional "rotation matrix" maths vectors light rays matrices "dot product" "implicit differentiation" perpendicular
-excerpt: A self-generated problem that came to me after a specialist exam.
-It's a pretty problem to think about!
-Testing Mathjax.
-Took disproportionately long to make this post relative to how long it takes to solve it...
-Mathjax and formatting is a pain, huh?
+excerpt: A problem about how light would reflect in a perfectly circular mirror (and some interesting questions extending into 3D).
+Took disproportionately long to make this post relative to how long it takes to solve it.
+Learnt Mathjax here.
 comments: false
 mathjax: true
 ---

 # The Original Question
+>
-> Imagine a circular mirror with a radius of 5 that exists on an origin.
+<p style="font-size: 20px"; "center-align"> Imagine a circular mirror with a radius of 5 that exists on an origin.
 A ray of light beings at 10i-10j and enters the mirror such that it intersects the point (-2, sqrt(21)).
-Assume that the mirror allows a ray to enter it before closing and thus trapping a light ray inside.
+Assume that the mirror allows a ray to enter it before closing and thus trapping a light ray inside. </p>
 ```
 Imagine a circular mirror with a radius of 5 that exists on an origin.
 A ray of light beings at 10i-10j and enters the mirror such that